 You will pick up your car upon arrival at Keflavík International Airport, and start making your way to the city of Reykjavík.

-You could also head straight to Reykjavík, settle into your accommodations and get to know the quirky capital and its many museums, galleries, shops, cafés and restaurants.
+You will then settle into your accommodation and get to know the quirky capital and its many museums, galleries, shops, cafés and restaurants.

 On day two, you will head to ‘Iceland in Miniature’, also known as the Snæfellsnes peninsula.
 This ninety-kilometre stretch has a vast array of features to see.
 Most famous is Snæfellsjökull, the mighty glacier and volcano that crowns the peninsula and was featured in Jules Verne’s ‘Journey to the Centre of the Earth’.

 If you wish to have your own adventure in a volcano, you can start the day with a tour where you'll explore the now empty magma chamber of Þríhnúkagígur volcano, located just outside of Reykjavík city.